-A customer-based QOS standard uses a survey to determine the QOS preferences and experiences of a utility's customers.

 A customer-based quality-of-service standard uses a survey to determine the QOS preferences and experiences of a utility's customers.

 Data gathered in the QOS survey also include information on key customer characteristics and demographics thought to have an impact on a customer's QOS preferences or experience.
 For example, if it is thought that suburban homeowners have higher QOS expectations than all other users, and that the highest demand growth rate will occur in the suburbs, then a QOS survey would necessarily need to include customer characteristics and demographic items sufficient to identify suburban homeowners.